Prevent folliculitis pain before it starts with our tips to spot, treat and prevent this common skin condition

 - The skin feels warm to the touch

-- The bumps change to become filled with pus or the amount of pus changes
+- The bumps change to become filled with pus or the number of pus changes

 - You develop a fever